JPereyra7/walloftext-frontend/README.md

 Url 🔗: https://wall-of-text.netlify.app/

 This project works as a mini-twitter.
 Here users can leave inspiring posts for others to see and interact with.
+The database were made using MongoDB and REST Api created for CRUD operations - Created endpoints for GET and for POST.

-Will upload the backend database to a web-host later on - In the meantime I have pushed the frontend repo to Netlify.
+I pushed the database to Heroku - The Frontend was pushed to Netlify.

 -- Update --
 Deployed to Heroku 🚀